StudioDeTelevision/admiraljs/README.md

 - ** auth: ** false/true/{username:"AdminName",password:"whatever"}
 > true will use default login: {username:"admin",password:"admiraljs"}
 > if you use auth, you must set auth:{mode:"ajax"} in the webapp config.json (see further)

+- ** projectCustomPath ** /local/path/to/custom defines your own client config file path
+> will avoid you to make changes in the /nodes_modules/admiraljs/custom folder

 # Use it with SAILSJS